 Several houses of representatives in his Majesty’s colonies and plantations in America , have against law, claimed to themselves the sole and exclusive right of imposing duties and taxes upon his majesty’s subjects in those colonies and plantations; they have passed certain votes, resolutions, and orders derogatory to the legislative authority of parliament.
 The said colonies and plantations in America have been and are subordinate unto, and dependent upon the imperial crown and parliament of Great Britain; the King and parliament [has] full power and authority to make laws and statutes to bind the colonies and people of America, subjects of the crown of Great Britain, in all cases whatsoever. [adapted]

 John E. Findling, historian

-The Declaratory Act was viewed by some in the colonies as a face-saving measure, a legislative means of staving off embarrassment after the Stamp Act back-down.
-Others thought it to be more sinister: to them it was not just a declaration of principle but also a statement of intent; they believed the act was evidence that parliament intended to pass further legislation to tax the colonies and subordinate the colonial assemblies.
-To some it was inherently more worrying than the earlier attempts to implement petty taxation.
+The Declaratory Act was viewed by some in the colonies, quite justifiably, as a face-saving measure.
+Many considered it a statement of political sovereignty, issued to ease the embarrassment of the Stamp Act repeal.
+Others thought the Declaratory Act a more sinister development.
+They saw it not just as a declaration of principle but also a statement of intent; some took it as evidence that parliament intended more legislation to tax the colonies and subordinate the colonial assemblies.
+To the radicals, the Declaratory Act was inherently more worrying than the earlier attempts to implement petty taxation.
 Whatever the case the Declaratory Act did not have an immediate impact on the colonies; it would take another raft of taxation legislation the following year to stir the Americans once more.